-When a network constraint is identified there are alternative options we consider to meet customer-signalled incremental needs.
+When a network constraint is identified there are options we consider to meet network requirement needs.
 The following options do not require capital expenditure but they are considered alongside any identified indicative investment projects:

-- do nothing; this is a valid option if analysis shows the risk introduced by the incremental capacity is acceptable and can be managed operationally (including through capacity buy backs) or there is existing physical capability - capacity substitution (described earlier in the Sections 4 and 5) - network reconfiguration - compressor utilisation - pressure options e.g. permanent reductions in assured offtake pressure (AOP) or anticipated normal operating pressure (ANOP) - commercial capacity management and contractual solutions - · improved network resilience.
+- do nothing; this is a valid option if analysis shows the risk introduced is acceptable and can be managed operationally (including through capacity buy backs) or there is existing physical capability - capacity substitution (described earlier in the Sections 4 and 5) - network reconfiguration - compressor utilisation - pressure options e.g. permanent reductions in assured offtake pressure (AOP) or anticipated normal operating pressure (ANOP) - commercial capacity management and contractual solutions - improved network resilience.